-- Repeated or pervasive taunting, name-calling, belittling, mocking, put-downs, or demeaning humor; - 2.
-Behavior that is likely to harm someone by damaging or manipulating his or her relationships with others, including but not limited to gossip, spreading rumors, and social exclusion; - 3.
-Non-verbal threats and/or intimidations such as use of aggressive, menacing, or disrespectful gestures; - 4.
+- 1. Repeated or pervasive taunting, name-calling, belittling, mocking, put-downs, or demeaning humor; - 2.
+Behavior that is likely to harm someone by damaging or manipulating his or her relationships with others, including but not limited to gossip, spreading rumors, and social exclusion; - Non-verbal threats and/or intimidations such as use of aggressive, menacing, or disrespectful gestures; - 4.
 Threats of harm to a student, to his/her possessions, or to other individuals, whether transmitted verbally or in writing; - 5.
 Blackmail, extortion, demands for protection money, or involuntary loans or donations; - 6.
 Blocking access to school property or facilities; - 7.
 Stealing or hiding books, backpacks, or other possessions; - 8.
 Stalking; and - 9.
-Physical contact or injury to another person or his/her property. - 10.
-Actions related to sexual violence or suggesting sexual violence. - B. Cyberbullying means bullying through the use of technology or any electronic communication, including, but not limited to, a transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted by the use of any electronic device, including, but not limited to, a computer, gaming device, telephone, cellular telephone, text messaging device and personal digital assistant.
+Physical contact or injury to another person or his/her property. - B. Cyberbullying means bullying through the use of technology or any electronic communication, including, but not limited to, a transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted by the use of any electronic device, including, but not limited to, a computer, gaming device, telephone, cellular telephone, text messaging device and personal digital assistant.